Integrate with Zendesk

 1. Go to Admin Center > Objects and rules > Forms.

-2. Click on the form which you'll use to start the workflow.
+2. Click on the form you'll use to start the workflow.

 3. Drag and drop the newly created custom field from the right-hand side section to the form.